top of page

 Michael Küffmeier

 Welcome to my website!
-On this website you can get to know more about my research.
-Since September 2020 I have been working on my research project "InAndOut: Towards a complete understanding of young, embedded disks".
-From September 2020 until September 2022, I was affiliated with the University of Virginia in Charlottesville (USA) and I joined the Center for Astrochemical Studies (CAS) at the Max-Planck-Institute of Extraterrestrial Physics (MPE) in Munich-Garching in September 2022.
-The project is funded by the Horizon 2020 initiative.
-Before having started my fellowship in Virginia, I was an independent postdoctoral fellow at Heidelberg University in the group of Prof. Kees Dullemond after completion of my PhD at the Niels Bohr Institute in Copenhagen in 2017.
+On this website you get to know more about my research.
+I am currently working at the Niels Bohr Institute in Copenhagen funded by a Carlsberg reintegration project "Embedded disks: exploring the nurseries of planets".
+Before, I was affiliated with the University of Virginia in Charlottesville (2020 to 2022) and the Center for Astrochemical Studies (CAS) at the Max-Planck-Institute of Extraterrestrial Physics (MPE) in Munich-Garching (2022 to 2023) as a Marie Skłodowska Curie global fellow.
 Browse around to learn more about my past and current activities, my latest research, as well as my travel plans.
 Happy stalking and please don't hesitate to contact me if you have any further questions.

 UPCOMING EVENTS